Carina-P/ms3-best-books/test/TESTS.md

     - The category group is changed in the list of category groups in "Category groups"-page
     - In homepage the changed category group is shown if "Best books in category" is choosen in navigation bar.
+    - Check in database that collection category_groups is updated.

 - Testing **general features**:
 **TC_020** Navbar works as expected